marrink-lab/MDVoxelSegmentation/README.rst

 Features
 --------
-* This is an alpha build and should be used with extreme care!
+* v0.5 is an alpha build and should be used with extreme care!
 * Voxel based neighbour clustering under cubic periodic boudaries
 * Fast contour clustering
 * Compatible with most MD file formats due to its tight link to MDAnalysis